The number of electric vehicles (EVs) in Ireland has risen rapidly over the past decade, and the trend is set to continue.

 2. Get a Quote from a Reliable Installer

-Get a quote from a trusted and reliable EV charger installer, who will explain the process in more detail, and outline the installation costs of the different chargers available.
+Get a quote from a trusted and reliable EV charger installer, who will explain your options, the installation process, and costs

-The installation process for Level 2 electric car chargers is simple and straightforward.
-From start to finish, the process shouldn’t take more than a few hours.
+The installation process for home EV chargers is usually simple and straightforward, taking no more than a few hours.

 5. Checks are Completed

-Your EV installer will complete all the necessary checks to ensure everything is working properly, so that you can enjoy quick charging from home straight away.
+The The installer will check to ensure everything is working properly so that you can get charging straight away.

 FAQs